petenorth/angular-5-example/README.md

 Finally click on 'Advanced ...' button of the Kubernetes Pod Template (not the container advanced options) and **make sure the Service Account is set to jenkins** .

-OPTIONAL - You can speed up the `npm install -d` step by creating a persistent volume claim in Openshift and then adding it as a Volume to the pod template in the Jenkins config, the volume should be mounted at `/home/jenkins/.npm` .
+OPTIONAL - You can speed up the `npm install -d` step by creating a persistent volume claim in Openshift and then adding it as a volume to the pod template in the Jenkins config, the volume should be mounted at `/home/jenkins/.npm` .

 ### Create binary build configuration